diegovillanueva/SCM_workshop/Exercises_on_ECHAM-HAM-SCM.md

     ```

 ### Perform Data Analysis and Plotting
-#### On your Local Computer
+# On your Local Computer

 * Plot your results (platform dependent)
-	* Open a new terminal, and go to were you mounted the MISTRAL disk

 	* On Mac (panoply)

     ```
     open MISTRAL/MyRunWithChangesInCode/MyRunWithChangesInCode_200701.01_echam.nc
     ```

 * Plot differences (e.g., differences in xl)

 	* On Mac (panoply): drag and drop variable into plot